Detail Header Image

 Detail Article Image

-Any time you get your product or service in front of customers you’re entering a bustling marketplace packed full of other businesses fighting to take their money and attention.
-Every stallholder has the same goal, each shouting louder than the last, and [with just 7 seconds to make a first impression](https://www.forbes.com/sites/serenitygibbons/2018/06/19/you-have-7-seconds-to-make-a-first-impression-heres-how-to-succeed/#33d4aa756c20, you need to have your messaging done right.
+Every stallholder has the same goal, each shouting louder than the last, and with just 7 seconds to make a first impression, you need to have your messaging done right.

 What is a Unique Value Proposition?

-A Unique Value Proposition is a clear, concise statement that answers your customers’ question of: *“Why should I choose you?”.* It’s a sentence that screams ‘We do this!’ and pinpoints what sets your products or services apart from the crowd and highlights how you’ll change or improve your customers life.
+A Unique Value Proposition is a clear, concise statement that answers your customers’ question of: “Why should I choose you?”.

 Key Elements of a Unique Value Proposition:

-The Significance of a Unique Value Proposition
+The Importance of a Unique Value Proposition

 Integrating Your Unique Value Proposition into Your Business Plan